tox-dev/tox/docs/config.rst

     .. versionadded:: 0.9

-    (DEPRECATED, will be removed in a future version) Multi-line ``name = URL`` definitions of python package servers.
+    (DEPRECATED, will be removed in a future version) Use :conf:`install_command` instead of this.

+    Multi-line ``name = URL`` definitions of python package servers.
     Dependencies can specify using a specified index server through the ``:indexservername:depname`` pattern.
 The ``default`` indexserver
     definition determines where unscoped dependencies and the sdist install installs from.
 Example: